 Lambert House is a safe place for lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth ages 22 and under.
 Our calendar is packed with fun activities, support groups, planning meetings, dances, and other events.
 Lambert House is where LGBTQ youth make life better for each other.

 You might be surprised how easy it can be to meet someone going through the same things you are!
 Some great ways to do that are joining a support group, an activity, talking to one of the adult volunteers, using our computer lab, getting dinner, shooting pool, or playing games.

 Lambert House serves a diverse group of youth.
-Over 50% of the youth who come to Lambert House are youth of color; a little over half of the youth are male; most of the remaining half are female, with about five percent identifying as transgender.
+Over 50% of the youth who come to Lambert House are youth of color, and youth come to Lambert House activities from all over the region representing more than 130 zip codes equally distributed to the North, South, East and West.